KxSystems/docs/docs/wp/disaster-floods/index.md

 Perm           Mean of all permeability of soils RckDep         Mean of all depth to bedrock of soils Clay           Mean of all clay values
-Sand           Mean of all Sand values
+Sand           Mean of all sand values
 Runoff         Mean of all runoff values
 WetIndex       Mean wetness index
 BFI            Ratio of base flow to total flow as a percentage